Amber PalaceAddress Devisinghpura, Amer, Jaipur, Rajasthan 302001, India

-Nostalgic Amber Fort, near Jaipur in Rajasthan, is one of the most well-known and most-visited forts in India.
+Nostalgic Amer Fort (Amber Fort), near Jaipur in Rajasthan, is one of the most well-known and most-visited forts in India.
 Not surprisingly, it features prominently on the list of Jaipur's top attractions.
 Here's what you need to know to plan your trip.

 Made out of sandstone and marble, Amber Fort consists of a series of four courtyards, palaces, halls, and gardens.
 At its entrance lies the primary courtyard, known as Jaleb Chowk.
 It's here that the king's soldiers assembled and paraded themselves around.
 Suraj Pol (Sun Gate) and Chand Pol (Moon Gate) lead into this courtyard.